SLOTH: Lightweight Detection and Localization of On-Chip Fail-Slow Failures for DNN Accelerators: The Framework

 \SetKwInput{SkeInput}{Input} \SetKwFunction{SkeStage}{Insert\_Stage\_2} \SetKwFunction{SkeUpd}{Update} \SetKwProg{Fn}{Function}{}{}

-\textbf{Stage-1} consists of $d$ of bucket arrays, each associated with a distinct hash function.
-These hash functions map trace features that characterize execution patterns to bucket indices, associating traces with similar behaviors to the same bucket.
-Each array contains $m$ buckets, and each bucket has two fields: trace pattern (key) and its occurrence frequency.
-When the frequency exceeds a predefined threshold $H$, the corresponding trace pattern is considered a potential candidate for pattern extraction.
-Therefore, the threshold $H$ directly controls the similarity of trace patterns, while the total number of buckets influences accuracy indirectly by limiting the number of candidate traces tracked at the same time.
+\textbf{Stage-1} consists of $d$ bucket arrays, each associated with a distinct hash function.
+These hash functions map trace features that characterize execution patterns to bucket indices.
+Each array contains $m$ buckets, and each bucket has two fields: trace pattern (key) and its frequency.
+When the frequency exceeds a threshold $H$, the corresponding trace pattern is considered as a potential candidate for fail-slow pattern.

 \textbf{Stage-2} maintains a list of candidate fail-slow patterns and their associated attributes.
 This list supports operations such as updates and evictions, and its maximum length (\texttt{MAX\_LENGTH}) is determined based on the characteristics of the workload.
-In this stage, traces with the same pattern are compressed, and statistical summaries of relevant performance metrics are computed to support root cause analysis.
-When the list reaches its maximum capacity, the Fail-Slow Sketch applies a First-In-First-Out (FIFO) replacement policy to make room for newly observed patterns.
+In this stage, traces with the same pattern are compressed, and statistical summaries are computed to support root cause analysis.
+When the list reaches its maximum capacity, the Fail-Slow Sketch evict the most ``healthy'' pattern to make room for newly observed patterns.

 \textbf{Insertion}.
 Given an input trace $t$, Fail-Slow Sketch first extracts its pattern features and computes the target bucket index using corresponding hash function.
 The trace is then inserted into the bucket (donated as $b$).
 As shown in \Cref{algo:insertion_modified}, there are three possible cases: